groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/java-pdf-annotation-groupdocs-java/_index.md

 **Step 5: Save and Verify**

 The `save()` method creates your annotated PDF.
 The try‑with‑resources block ensures proper resource cleanup, which is crucial for memory management in production applications.

+## Why This Matters

+Adding annotations programmatically gives you the ability to automate review workflows, enforce compliance, and provide a richer user experience without manual effort.
+In large enterprises, this translates to faster document turnaround times and reduced human error.

+## Common Use Cases for PDF Annotation

+- **Legal contract reviews** – highlight clauses, attach comments, and track changes.
+- **Educational content** – let instructors annotate lecture PDFs and share feedback instantly.
+- **Financial auditing** – auditors can mark discrepancies directly in reports.
+- **Engineering drawings** – engineers can pinpoint design issues on schematics.

+## How to Use PDF Annotation Spring Boot

+If you’re building a Spring Boot microservice that needs to annotate PDFs, the same GroupDocs.Annotation library works seamlessly.
+Just include the Maven dependency in your `pom.xml`, inject the `Annotator` as a Spring bean, and expose a REST endpoint that accepts a PDF file and annotation parameters.
+This approach lets you scale annotation services across containers and orchestrate them with Kubernetes.

 ## Common Implementation Challenges and Solutions